 All suboccipital muscles act on the atlanto-occipital and atlanto-axial joints, extending and rotating the head.
 They are innervated by the posterior ramus of the C1 spinal nerve (suboccipital nerve).

-Why not expand your understanding of the suboccipital muscles here?
+Why not expand your understanding of the suboccipital muscles with a video?

 Superficial muscles of the back